tiiuae/sbomnix/doc/vulnxscan.md

 In case many rules match a vulnerability, rules on top of the whitelist are given higher priority.

-To be able to verify which vulnerabilities are whitelisted, `vulnxscan` csv output `vulns.csv` includes both whitelisted and non-whitelisted vulnerabilities implied with boolean column `whitelist`. `vulns.csv` also incluces the `comment` section from the whitelist to be able to verify the reason for whitelisting each vulnerability.
+To be able to verify which vulnerabilities are whitelisted, `vulnxscan` csv output `vulns.csv` includes both whitelisted and non-whitelisted vulnerabilities implied with boolean column `whitelist`. `vulns.csv` also includes the `comment` section from the whitelist to be able to verify the reason for whitelisting each vulnerability.
 Below example shows applying the above example whitelist against the `git` vulnxscan output from the earlier example.

 ```bash
 # Given the whitelist.csv contents: